This article was updated and republished on March 29, 2022.

 Not sure what type of pillow to get?
 See our Pillow Guide: How to Choose the Right Pillow.

-When it comes to sustainable pillowcases, breathable fabrics like cotton, linen and natural silk³ are ideal.
+When it comes to sustainable pillowcases, breathable fabrics like organic cotton, linen and natural silk³ are ideal.
 Since they promote airflow and wick away moisture, you're less likely to sweat or overheat while you doze.